37 setup

 Msgbox1.cursor := null;

-You may change the variant of a text resource also during runtime, namely in the
+You can also change the variant of a text resource at runtime, namely in the

 Rule Language